Chapter 12: The Minnesota Flip

 Production tax credit A significant portion of the value of a wind project comes from PTCs.
 Congress authorized the PTC in the Energy Policy Act of 1992 and has amended it several times.
 Section 45 of the Internal Revenue Code provides PTCs for certain types of renewable power generation, including wind projects.
 The PTC provides an inflation-adjusted 1.5¢/kWh credit for a 10-year period.
 During calendar year 2005, the credit equaled 1.9¢/kWh and the credit currently is scheduled to expire on December 31, 2008.

-The value of the PTC is equal to between one-third and one half of the revenue that can be earned from the project through a long-term power purchase agreement.
+The value of the PTC is equal to between one-third and two-thirds of the revenue that can be earned from the project through a long-term power purchase agreement.
 However, the credits are difficult for most individual taxpayers to use.
 In order to qualify, the taxpayer must own the wind project and either materially participate in the project or have tax liability from passive income that the PTCs can be credited against.
 In order to “materially participate” in a wind project, an individual must participate more than 500 hours during the tax year.
 For individuals who do not materially participate, they must receive enough passive income (such as rental income or income from businesses in which they participate only as an investor) to produce a tax liability against which the credit can be applied.

 Fully utilizing the PTCs is a difficult hurdle for most local owners.
 Many local owners do not materially participate in the wind projects; therefore, the PTCs cannot be applied against the local owner’s income from active farming businesses, wage income, or interest and dividend income.
 Even when a local owner materially participates, the value of the tax credit usually exceeds the local owner’s income from the wind project as well as other sources.
 In addition, application of the alternative minimum tax may prohibit a person from utilizing the PTCs.
 Local owners should consult with a tax expert before they invest in a wind project to determine whether they can utilize any PTCs.